WordPress helpdesk

 Step 1: Install the Awesome Support plugin 🔌

 To get started, download and install the Awesome Support plugin.
 This WordPress helpdesk plugin offers many free features without having to upgrade.
-However, I recommend checking out the premium version if you’re trying to integrate with WooCommerce or if you want cool features like the ability to put internal notes on tickets.
+Awesome Support also includes free WooCommerce dashboard integration for ticket page links, while more advanced WooCommerce support features and other extras still require premium add-ons.
+I also recommend checking out the premium version if you want deeper WooCommerce integration or cool features like the ability to put internal notes on tickets.

 Step 2: Launch the setup wizard ⚙️

-Once you activate the plugin, it will prompt you to Click here to start the setup process.
+Once you activate the plugin, it will prompt you to Click here To Get Started Now to start the setup process.

 The first part of the quickstart guide asks whether or not you’d like to turn on support for multiple products.
 If you’re only selling one product, or if you’d like all of your tickets to go to one person, you should select No.